clessn/clessn-blend/Pipelines/Loaders/l_agoraplus-pressreleases-qc/README.md

 * title
 * content

-...of each press release selected in the lake into a table named `warehouse_political_parties_press_releases`.
+...of each press release selected in the lake into a warehouse table named `warehouse_political_parties_press_releases`.

 ## Development methodology
 Simply edit code/code.R in RStudio and test your code as usual.  **Do not install package or load libraries** (except for dplyr for %>%) from within your code.
 The package installation is made manually and remembered busing renv (see below)